Travis Strikes Again: No More Heroes: DLC #2: Bubblegum Fatale

 Following the events of the main campaign, Travis and Shinobu are intercepted by Travis' twin brother Henry, who is now part of an enigmatic order with a vendetta against Travis.
 Travis and Shinobu prepare to battle against his subordinates before they're interrupted by a pair of villainous alien lucha libre wrestlers bent on world domination, and a self-proclaimed super hero named "Notorious".
 When Travis questions the sudden presence of the new characters, Shinobu wonders whether they are foreshadowing "the next game".
 The standoff is once again interrupted, this time by Death & Drive, who have broken free of the Death Drive MK-II and are seeking a battle against Travis.

-He manages to beat them in a game of Fire Pro Wrestling, obtaining the location of the completed version of the Killer Marathon Death Ball, which is in the possession of Travis' wife, Sylvia Christel.
+Travis manages to beat them in a game of Fire Pro Wrestling, obtaining the location of the completed version of the Killer Marathon Death Ball, which is in the possession of Travis' wife, Sylvia Christel.
 Travis returns to her estate, obtaining the Death Ball and reconnecting with his daughter and wife in the process.
 After beating the completed version of Killer Marathon, Travis and Badman successfully resurrect Bad Girl.
 Travis also spots a glimpse of the Death Drive mother machine, which states that coding has been completed.